Alcea rosea ‘Spring Celebrities Apricot’

-Alcea rosea are tough and easily grown in Full Sun to Part Shade.
+Alcea rosea, commonly called Hollyhocks, are tough and easily grown in Full Sun to Part Shade.

-Because they are hardy in heat, dry, frost and wide range of soils.
+Where they are particularly hardy in heat, dry, frost and wide range of soils.

-So Alcea rosea ‘Spring Celebrities Apricot’ will accept soils from sandy to clay, though it cannot tolerate waterlogged soils.
+So ‘Spring Celebrities Apricot’ will accept soils from sandy to clay, though it cannot tolerate waterlogged soils.

 And can thrive in soils with a pH on both the acid and alkaline side of neutral.